Frequently asked questions

 Where would I find standards applicable to my contract with Transport for NSW?

-All standards can be found on the ASA standards website.
+All standards can be found in the ASA section of the TfNSW website.
 There are two categories of ASA standards:

 If there are inconsistencies between an ASA standard and a RailCorp standard, the ASA standard takes precedence.

-Only the latest standards at a given point of time are available through the ASA website.
+Only the latest standards at a given point of time are available through the ASA section of the TfNSW website.
 While most information should be supplied at the time of contracting, the ASA will endeavour to assist in supplying appropriate standards for contracts in effect before 1 July 2013 which require compliance with standards applicable at the time.

 My contract with Transport for NSW requires me to comply with ASA standards.
 Where would I find ASA standards?

 From 1 July 2013, RailCorp standards migrate to the ASA and become ASA standards, unless repealed.
-All ASA and non-repealed RailCorp standards can be found on the ASA website.
+All ASA and non-repealed RailCorp standards can be found in the ASA section of the TfNSW website.

 RailCorp and ASA standards will both be applicable.
 As RailCorp standards are reviewed, they will be replaced by ASA standards and the superseded RailCorp standards will be archived.